 Make sure your VP of sales (and all executives) is incented on retention, not just new business.
 The CEO needs to drive the company with long-term, retention thinking, not just grabbing deals to make quarterly numbers.

 CS Law 2: The Natural Tendency for Customers and Vendors Is to Drift Apart

-Partial churn can come from product churning, unused licenses being returned, or customers negotiating a deeper discount because of challenges they encountered working with you or a perception of receiving lower value than they originally expected.
-To avoid it, you need to make them successful using your product or service.
+To avoid churn, you need to make your customers successful using your product or service.
 Remember, sometimes the most successful customers appear to be unhappy.
 The real trick is putting measures in place to look for the warning signs and acting on the data when you see the signals.

-Lack of ROI creates a big risk for you, the vendor: Telltale signs: Decrease in usage or inactivity after signup, Steps you can take: Leverage customer success team, to review the client’s goals and guide clients through the product adoption phases so they get value early.
+Lack of ROI creates a big risk the vendor.
+Telltale signs: Decrease in usage or inactivity after signup, Steps you can take: Leverage customer success team, to review the client’s goals and guide clients through the product adoption phases so they get value early.
 Continuously look for ways to expand use of your product so it supports more functions, thereby generating higher return.

 Stalled or Prolonged Implementation: If customers can’t get their products into production, they aren’t seeing any value.
 Define packages and service offerings that provide quicker time to value by getting customers started on the customer journey.
 Define smaller phases that get the customer using your product for a subset of their overall scope.